publications

 Tillman, K. A., Tulagan, N., Fukuda, E., & Barner, D. (2018).
 The mental timeline is constructed gradually in childhood.
 Developmental Science, 21, 1 – 12. https://doi.org/10.1111/desc.12679 https://doi.org/10.1111/desc.12679

-Conference Presentations since FAM&I Lab's Inception
+Refereed Conference Presentations since FAM&I Lab's Inception

-He, J., Yuan, J., Zhou, Y., Li, Z., & Tulagan, N. B. (2025, August).
+He, J., Yuan, J., Zhou, Y., Li, Z., & Tulagan, N. B. (2025, June).
 Integrating social identities and science motivation among minoritized college students.
 [Poster Presentation].
 Society for the Study of Emerging Adulthood 2025 Conference, Charleston, SC, USA.

-Zhou, Y., Li, Z., He, J., Yuan, J., & Tulagan, N. B. (2025, August).
+Zhou, Y., Li, Z., He, J., Yuan, J., & Tulagan, N. B. (2025, June).
 How minoritized emerging adults experience racial-ethnic and gender socialization from multiple socializers [Poster Presentation].
 Society for the Study of Emerging Adulthood 2025 Conference, Charleston, SC, USA.

 Tulagan, N. B. (2025, April).
 Patterns of socializers’ science support: Retrospective relations to motivational beliefs among ethno-racially minoritized college students [Symposium Presentation].
 In Y. Song (Chair), The What and How of Parents’ Socialization: Exploring the Bridging Role of Children’s Psychological Processes.
 American Educational Research Association 2025 Annual Meeting, Denver, CO, USA.